kazumaishio/Skymodel_CT_to_GP_converter/README.md

   contains the example scripts to use the conversion library.

 # Usage
-After downloading this repository, place the input files
+After downloading this repository, edit and run one of the scripts on your ctool skymodel file(s).

 ## Necessary input files
 - xml skymodel file (for ctool)